CIDRAM/Docs/readme.en.md

 __Priority.__ An option selected always takes priority over an option not selected.
 E.g., if multiple shorthand words are in play but only one of them is set as being blocked, the request will still be blocked.

-__Human endpoints and cloud services.__ Cloud service may refer to webhosting providers, server farms, data centers, or any number of other things.
+__Human endpoints and cloud services.__ Cloud service may refer to webhosting providers, server farms, data centres, or any number of other things.
 Human endpoint refers to the means by which a human accesses the internet, such as by way of an internet service provider.
 A network usually provides just one or the other, but may sometimes provide both.
 We aim to never identify potential human endpoints as cloud services.
 Therefore, a cloud service may be identified as something else if its range is shared by known human endpoints.
 Conversely, we aim to always identify cloud services, whose ranges are not shared by any known human endpoints, as cloud services.
 Therefore, a request identified explicitly as a cloud service probably doesn't share its range with any known human endpoints.
 Likewise, a request identified explicitly by attacks or spam probably does.
 However, the internet is always in flux, the purposes of networks changes over time, and ranges are always being bought or sold, so remain cognisant and vigilant in regards to false positives.

 ##### "default_tracktime" `[string]`
 - The duration that IP addresses should be tracked for.
 Default = 7d0°0′0″ (1 week).